Utkrishtdutta/Hate_speech_or_offencive_language/README.md

   - We have uses the [https://www.kaggle.com/datasets/thedevastator/hate-speech-and-offensive-language-detection](https://www.kaggle.com/datasets/thedevastator/hate-speech-and-offensive-language-detection) data to train our model.

 ## Model
   - We have uses tensorflow to train our model.
+It is giving 75% accuracy.

 ## Getting Started